dchen327/dchen327.github.io/books.md

 13. All the Light We Cannot See - Anthony Doerr
 14. **The Ballad of Songbirds and Snakes - Suzanne Collins**
 15. The Great Gatsby - F. Scott Fitzgerald
-16. *The Namesake - Jhumpa Lahiri*
+16. Ready Player Two - Ernest Cline
-17. *Ready Player Two - Ernest Cline*
+17. *The Namesake - Jhumpa Lahiri*
 18. *Station Eleven - Emily St. John Mandel*